Srishti1702/COVID19-Analysis/README.md

 # COVID19-Analysis
-It is a simple analysis of the NOVEL COVID19 in  different states of India with respect to some other countries,
+The project consist of analysis of COVID 19 situation in India with the help of data visualization libraries and help us to compare the situation between India and some other countries.